zamazan4ik/awesome-pgo/article/article.md

 ### What about PGO profile compatibility between compilers?

 **Awful**.
 PGO profiles are incompatible between compilers.
-So if you have PGO profiles generated by GCC, it's imporssible to use them in Clang or MSVC.
+So if you have PGO profiles generated by GCC, it's impossible to use them in Clang or MSVC.
 In theory, it's possible to write a converter between profile formats but I don't know such projects (of course you can try writing your own.
 If you do - please let me know!).
+However, due to differences between PGO implementations in compilers, it could be [difficult/impossible (check the third answer)](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232/2?u=zamazan4ik) to implement.

 Compatibility is not guaranteed even between versions of the compiler!
 So if you upgraded from Clang X to Clang Y - probably you need to regenerate your PGO profiles as well.
 And if you want to support multiple compilers - you need to maintain multiple PGO profile versions (or just generate PGO profiles on-demand for each compiler).

+TODO: update this section with information for Clang, GCC, MSVC with links

 I tried to find strict profile format definition, forward/backward compatibility guarantees, migration guides, built-in versioning support but with no success.
 If you are a compiler engineer and you can fix it somehow - please do it!
 It would be helpful for the whole community!

+Another idea is converting PGO profile information directly to the sources.
+In theory, we can try to extract all this information about likely/unlikely branches from a profile and insert required [[[likely]]/[[unlikely]]](https://en.cppreference.com/w/cpp/language/attributes/likely) attributes (or corresponding compiler intrinsics like [__builtin_expect](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-_005f_005fbuiltin_005fexpect))

 ### Regenerating vs caching PGO profiles